 Please call 503-284-2226 before registering if you require a disability accommodation.
 We will do our best to meet your needs.

 PREREQUISITES Everyone over 18 is welcome to participate.
 Check below to make sure that you meet all of the prerequisites for this workshop.

-PAYMENT POLICY Full payment of $250 is expected when registering.
+PAYMENT POLICY Full payment of $250 is expected when registering unless you are applying to participate in the immigrant and refugee edition, which is free to participants.
 Please note that Portland Story Theater does not give refunds (full or partial) for voluntary withdrawal from the class.

 What to ExpectEach workshop has seven (7) sessions: four group collaborative sessions, an individual coaching session, the showcase performance and a final debrief session.

 In every workshop we share insights about finding the stories we need to tell and why we need to tell them, how to use our voices and our bodies, how written stories are different from spoken stories, and how to structure the narrative arc of a story for spoken word delivery.